-To help understand the relatively new concept of the Zero Trust Model when it comes to data privacy and security, think of something very old: a castle from the Middle Ages.
+To help understand the concept of the Zero Trust Model when it comes to data privacy and security, think of something very old: a castle from the Middle Ages.
 The traditional approach to security called for high walls, a moat, and a drawbridge all meant to fend off an outside attack.
 Those allowed inside the castle walls were considered trusted and had unchecked access.
 Applying the Zero Trust Model, the exterior barriers would remain, but additional interior measures would track everyone’s movements throughout the castle and reconfirm authorization prior to accessing any room.

 That’s one way that Catalino “Cat” Vega, a Senior Security Analyst at Kuma, explains the Zero Trust Model to those outside the field.
 Another way: “Imagine you’re at a 21-and-older club, but the bartender still checks your ID when you order an alcoholic drink,” he says.
 “Zero Trust.”